In: computers, software.

 I remember the first time I had to solve an “impossible problem”.

-We had a client with 10 million++ PS file pages for printing, half the population of Romania, but we didn’t have any other data to work with, because the bank didn’t have the data themselves, because they had externalized a part of their IT department, our sales department said we can do it, blah blah…
+We had a client with 10 million++ PS file pages for printing, half the population of Romania, but we didn’t have any other data to work with, because the bank didn’t have the data themselves, because they had externalized a part of their IT department, our sales department said we can do anything, blah blah…

-The point is we had a week to extract a lot of data from those PS pages, so we can make them work with the printers and the envelope machines.
+We had a week to extract a lot of data from those PS pages, so we can make them work with the printers and the envelope machines.

 Nobody else wanted to do it, so I did it.
 I reverse engineered the PS files, which I learned are just normal text files, managed to extract the names, addresses, number of pages per client and all we needed to generate the reports and the barcodes and it eventually worked, on time.
-I used Python and regexes.
+I used Python and regex-es.

 My attitude was “OK let’s do it, no idea how, but I’ll find a way”, so it worked.
 If my attitude would have been “OMFG this is impossible, I can’t do it”, today I would have been a totally different guy.